 You may decide your New York City condo or co-op needs some sprucing up after you have completed your purchase.
 Alternatively, perhaps you have been living there for some time and would like to do some upkeep.
-You may find hiring a contractor for a large job is the prudent course.
+You may find hiring a contractor for a tremendous job is the prudent course.
 But, there are basic jobs you may discover, to your surprise, which you can easily handle.

 These do-it-yourself projects should save you a considerable sum of money.

 Table of Contents